raket/wally-plugin/lib/unyson/readme.txt

 == Description ==

-[Unyson](http://unyson.themefuse.com/) - A free drag & drop framework that comes with a bunch of built in extensions that will help you develop premium themes fast & easy.
+[Unyson](http://unyson.io/) - A free drag & drop framework that comes with a bunch of built in extensions that will help you develop premium themes fast & easy.

 [vimeo https://vimeo.com/113008662]

 **Features include:**

 * **Drag & Drop Page Builder.** Create countless pages using the content and media shortcodes.
+* **Sliders.** To make you life even easier we have already built in 3 of them that support images and videos.
+* **Mega Menu.** User-friendly drop down menu that will let you easily create highly customized menu configurations.
 * **Sidebars.** This module will let your users customize WordPress pages with dynamic sidebars.
-* **Backup.** Your users will be able to create backups directly from the WordPress admin.
-* **Sliders.** To make you life even easier we have already built in 3 of them that support images and videos.
+* **Portfolio.** Portfolio has some pretty neat filtering animations.
+* **Breadcrumbs.** A pretty small module that will really come in handy when you’ll want to navigate your website faster.
+* **Forms** Use the drag & drop form builder to create any contact form you'll ever want or need.
 * **SEO.** SEO settings at finger tips without installing further plugins.
-* **Breadcrumbs.** A pretty small module that will really come in handy when you’ll want to navigate your website faster.
+* **Feedback.** We've added a way for users to submit reviews and ratings for events, projects, etc.
 * **Events.** It's pretty simple to use and it has Calendar and Map shortcodes.
-* **Portfolio.** Portfolio has some pretty neat filtering animations.
-* **Feedback.** We've added a way for users to submit reviews and ratings for events, projects, etc.
-* **Learning.** Create courses, lessons and quizzes for your online training site.

-To get started, check out the [Scratch Theme](https://github.com/ThemeFuse/Scratch-Theme).
+* **Backup & Demo Content.** Create an automated backup schedule, import demo content or even create a demo content archive for migration purposes.

 **Get involved**